bane-stealthium/gpubreach/README.md

 sudo reboot
 ```

-Our profiling is easier with the persistence mode enabled and with fixed GPU and memory clock rates, although these are not pre-requisites.
+Our profiling is easier with the persistence mode enabled and with fixed GPU and memory clock rates, although these are not prerequisites.
 The following script performs the above actions:

 ```bash
 # Example usage: